h2oai/h2o-2/h2o-docs/source/tableau/tableau8.2.rst

   Dest                  	    	        18		            EV	        SEA     Seattle Distance              	    	        19		            DH	        SJC     San Jose

+""""

 Create R, Tableau, and Data Connections
 """""""""""""""""""""""""""""""""""""""

 **Step 1**

-Install Rserve which is the package built to create R servers, and once installed load up the Rserve library and run Rserve or run.Rserve with your desired port.
+Install Rserve (the package built to create Rserve), load the Rserve library, and run Rserve or run Rserve with your desired port.

 ::